-Figure C.3 shows a simplified view of the way a digital signature can be used to validate the integrity of signed data.
+Figure D.3 shows a simplified view of the way a digital signature can be used to validate the integrity of signed data.

-Figure C.3 Using a digital signature to validate data integrity
+Figure D.3 Using a digital signature to validate data integrity

-Figure C.3 shows two items transferred to the recipient of some signed data: the original data and the digital signature, which is basically a one-way hash (of the original data) that has been encrypted with the signer's private key.
+Figure D.3 shows two items transferred to the recipient of some signed data: the original data and the digital signature, which is basically a one-way hash (of the original data) that has been encrypted with the signer's private key.
 To validate the integrity of the data, the receiving software first uses the signer's public key to decrypt the hash.
 It then uses the same hashing algorithm that generated the original hash to generate a new one-way hash of the same data.
 (Information about the hashing algorithm used is sent with the digital signature, although this isn't shown in the figure.)
 Finally, the receiving software compares the new hash against the original hash.
+If the two hashes match, the data has not changed since it was signed.
 If they don't match, the data may have been tampered with since it was signed, or the signature may have been created with a private key that doesn't correspond to the public key presented by the signer.